binkley/homebrewery-files/scribes-supplies.md

 # Scribe&rsquo;s Supplies

-_Wondrous Item, varies (requires attunement by a Humanoid proficient with Calligrapher’s Supplies)_
+_Wondrous Item, varies (requires attunement by a Humanoid proficient with Calligrapher&rsquo;s Supplies)_

-This lacquered case contains inkpots, quills, and sheets of paper.
+This black, red and gold oranamented lacquered case contains inkpots, quills, and sheaves of paper.
 To most, it functions as ordinary **Calligrapher&rsquo;s Supplies**.
-To one proficient, however, the supply items reveal subtle magics and suggest there may be even better.
+To one proficient and attuned, however, the tools reveal subtle magics and hint at greater secrets.
+These supplies can create magical pages, writings and markings.

+_**Magical Supplies.**_ Different inks, quills, and papers in these supplies carry magical properties in addition to their mundane use.
+Otherwise, the item functions as **Calligrapher&rsquo;s Supplies** for all checks and crafting.

+_**Limited Use.**_ Unless otherwise noted, each supply item can be used to create a magical effect once per Long Rest.
+After the effect occurs, the page, writing, or markings becomes mundane but retains any words or symbols you made.

-Different inks, quills, and papers within the kit may carry magical properties.
-Otherwise, the supplies function as **Calligrapher&rsquo;s Supplies** for all checks and crafting uses.
-Writing a page with these supplies&mdash;whether magical or mundane&mdash;takes 1 minute of _Concentration_ per page.
-If your concentration is broken, the page is ruined and must be started again, and you expend any uses of supply items involved in writing that page.
+_**Time Spent.**_ Writing a page with these tools&mdash;whether magical or mundane&mdash;takes 1 minute of _Concentration_.
+If your concentration is broken, the page is mundane and ruined, and expends any supply items involved.

-Writings made with these supplies are magical for _Detect Magic_.
-Casting _Identify_ reveals effects for each page written using the supplies.
-This item, supplies it contains, or pages written using it resist mundane damage and can only be destroyed by powerful magic, such as _Disintegrate_ or _Wish_.

 #### Special Quill

 The kit contains an ornate quill that never dulls and is attuned to the supplies.
 The magical properties of the inks and papers function only when you write with this quill or another quill from this kit.
-If this quill is lost, stolen or destroyed, you may replace it by spending a day with another suitable quill.
+If this quill is lost, stolen, or destroyed, you can replace it by spending a day with another suitable quill.

 #### Combining Supplies

-You can use more than one type of supply (ink, quill, or paper) for a document, but you can't combine two supplies of the same type on the same page.
-For example, you might switch quills mid-document, or change inks when starting a new page, but you can't layer two magical inks on the same sheet.
+You can use more than one type of supply (ink, quill, or paper) in a document, but you can't combine two supplies of the same type on the same page.
+For example, you might switch quills mid-document or change inks when starting a new page, but you can't layer two magical inks on the same page.
 If a page is written with more than one magical supply of the same type, the DM decides which effect prevails, or whether the magic fails entirely.

 #### Adding Supplies

-Specific supply items may be added to this kit through the rules for crafting magic items, provided the crafter has the necessary proficiency and resources.
-Each inkpot, quill, or sheet of paper lists its rarity.
-Adding a supply item does not change the rarity of the kit as a whole, and does not allow rerolls on the supply tables.
+Specific supply items can be added to this kit by following the rules for crafting magic items, provided the crafter has the necessary proficiency and resources.
+Each inkpot, quill, or page of parchment lists its rarity.
+Adding a supply item does not change the rarity of this item as a whole, and does not allow rerolls on the supply tables.

 ### Rarity and Contents

-Different rarities of _Scribe&rsquo;s Supplies_ contain an increasing number of magical supplies: inks, quills or paper.
-The number of enchanted pages you can create each Long Rest also scales with rarity.
-Mundane writing does not have a limit.
+Different rarities of _Scribe&rsquo;s Supplies_ contain an increasing number of magical supply items: inks, quills or paper.
+The number of magical pages or markings you can create each Long Rest also scales with rarity.
+Mundane uses are unlimited.

 | Item | Rarity | Daily Pages | Rolls |
 |:-|:-|:-:|:-|